-The warning light system monitors the airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.
+The warning light system monitors the front airbag sensors, center airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.

 If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.